 Every golfer is aware of the delight of a flawless swing or a clutch putt.
-But there is a benchmark in the amateur game that goes beyond these fleeting highs, basically determining the level of true excellence and consistency: What is a scratch golfer?
+But there is a benchmark in the amateur game that goes beyond these fleeting highs and shows your true level of consistency and excellence: being a scratch golfer.
+So what is a scratch golfer, really?

 It is the ultimate status symbol, only accomplished by an extremely small, elite fraction of the players, those who have committed themselves to the mastery of the sport.
-To be a scratch means you have such a very high level of skill that it leads to success on any course, anywhere in the world.
+To be a scratch golfer means you have such a very high level of skill that it leads to success on any course, anywhere in the world.
 It is, in fact, the highest summit that most amateurs can ever dream of.
+Only about 1–2% of golfers with an official handicap reach scratch, which shows how demanding this level really is.

 If you have ever seen a professional and thought how close to that level an amateur can be, then you are here.
 We are uncovering the deep, rigorous mindset, the exact skills, and the winning strategy that a scratch golfer possesses.